Dak Prescott throws 2 TD passes and Cowboys win 7th straight over Giants, 20-15

 Lamb slipped past two defenders and trotted into the end zone.
 He then fired the ball in their direction and flexed his muscles, drawing an unsportsmanlike-conduct penalty.

-Prescott finished 22 of 27 for 221 yards, while Lamb had seven catches for 98 yards.
+“I think it was the only 1-on-1 I got all game and we exploited it,” said Lamb, who hadh seven catches for 98 yards.
+He still has not had a 100-yard game this season.

-Brandon Aubrey kicked field goals of 60 and 40 yards for Dallas (2-2), which came into the game with major concerns after being thoroughly beaten at home by New Orleans and Baltimore.
+Brandon Aubrey kicked field goals of 60 and 40 yards for Dallas, which came into the game with major concerns after being thoroughly beaten at home by New Orleans and Baltimore.
 A new issue for the Cowboys is an apparent leg injury to star pass rusher Micah Parsons, who was carted off the field in the fourth quarter.
+Parsons said he is getting X-rays on Friday.

 What hurt New York was its inability to run against the league’s worst rush defense.
 Dallas been giving up an average of 185.7 yards, but it held the Giants to 26 yards on 24 carries, a 1.1-yard average.